About "Targeting" and "Observation" settings

 There are a variety of campaign and ad group targeting methods available to help you reach potential customers.
 You can target your ads by choosing criteria, such as audiences you’d like to reach or content you’d like ads to appear on.

 In some cases, you may want to observe how ads perform when a customer matches specific criteria, yet you may not want to restrict your ads to only show with that criteria.
-The “Observations” feature allows you to monitor criteria without restricting your reach.
+The “Observation” feature allows you to monitor and set custom bids for criteria without restricting your reach.

 This article explains how targeting and observation settings work.
-For step-by-step instructions on setting up this feature, see Select targeting and observations.
+For step-by-step instructions on setting up this feature, see Select targeting and observation.

-When you choose ad group targeting, like affinity audiences, placements, or remarketing, you’re telling AdWords who you’d like to reach with your ads or where you’d like your ads to show on the internet.
+When you’re using the “Targeting” setting for your campaigns or ad groups (like affinity audiences, placements or remarketing), you’re telling AdWords who you’d like to reach with your ads or where you’d like your ads to show on the internet.

 When to use it

-Use ad group targeting when you want to narrow your ad group to only show to specific audiences or on specific content you’ve selected.
-Targeting is recommended for all advertisers.
+Use the “Targeting” setting in your ad groups or campaigns, when you want to narrow your ad group to only show to specific audiences or on specific content you’ve selected.
+Targeting is recommended for all advertisers in their Display campaigns.